filakhtov/gentoo-use-docs/media-video/mpv.md

 This flag should be enabled if there is a need for one of the EGL based video outputs.

-### encode
-Pass the `--enable-encoding` option to the waf build script.
-Enable encoding features of the mpv that can use either the [media-video/libav](../media-video/libav.md) or the [media-video/ffmpeg](../media-video/ffmpeg.md) package with the `encoding` flag enabled.

-This flag should normally be disabled, and should only be enabled if there is a need to perform encoding.

 ### gbm
 Requires the `drm`, `egl` and `opengl` flags to be enabled.
 Pass the `--enable-gbm` option to the waf build script.
 Provide an ability to store decoded video frames in q GBM (Graphics Buffer Manager) buffer for subsequent rendering via the EGL API.
 See the `egl` flag for additional information.
 See the `vaapi` flag for hardware accelerated video decoding support.